gilgourevitch/vscext-apex-log-utilities/README.md

 ## Features

 Opens a terminal window to stream apex logs, with colors.
-Can filter log rows to show only lines containing USER_DEBUG.
+Can filter log rows to show only lines containing USER_DEBUG by choosing command `Open Debug Stream`.

 You can also choose to open log stream to a VSCode tab.